Wondering where to live in Paris? Discover the different characters of the Paris arrondissements with this handy guide.

 - Location: just west of the center, from the Louvre to the Arc de Triomphe.

 - Housing costs: expensive, from €1,700 per month for a two-bedroom apartment.

 - Commuting options: walking or cycling is possible.
 Metro and bus routes are extensive, but often crowded with tourists.

 - Cars: parking is difficult and expensive, and traffic is infamously bad, particularly around the Arc de Triomphe.

 - Recreation: vibrant nightlife and street life on the Champs Élysées but other streets are much quieter.
-Parc Monceau provides a pleasant green oasis.
+Parc Monceau also provides a pleasant green oasis.

 - Read more on the 8e arrondissement municipality website.

 Neuvième (9e) arrondissement – Opéra